EljakimHerrewijnen/Gupje/README.md

 ![Simple Gupje Target](simple_device.drawio.svg)

 The user is responsible for gaining RCE and setting up Gupje.
-After this Gupje along with the ``Ghidra-Assistant`` can be used to interact with the device from within python and continue booting.
+After this Gupje, along with the ``Ghidra-Assistant``, can be used to interact with the device from within python and continue booting(or extract Crypte Engine keys or whatever).

 ### Gupje Setup
 Because Gupje attempts to be a architecture based debugger the user only has to provide send/receive functionality to Gupje.
 Like sahara_tx/sahara_rx in Qualcomm based devices or a raw USB endpoint for the nvidia shield tablet.

+Example C code for running gupje:

 ```c